On Deformation Theory in Higher Logarithmic Geometry: Introduction

 \subsection{Acknowledgments}

 The author would like to thank Federico Binda, Jack Davies, Jens Hornbostel, Doosung Park, Piotr Pstr\k{a}gowski, Maxime Ramzi, Birgit Richter, Steffen Sagave, and Paul Arne {\O}stv{\ae}r for helpful discussions and comments related to this material.
 This research was conducted in the framework of the DFG-funded research training group GRK 2240: \emph{Algebro-Geometric Methods in Algebra, Arithmetic and Topology}.
 Some material already appears in the author's PhD thesis \cite{Lun22}, which was partially supported by the NWO-grant 613.009.121.
+Finally, the author would like to thank an anonymous referee for a thorough report that improved many aspects of the exposition and simplified several arguments.